CHAPTER 1

 She lowered her extended left hand, palm down, a slow, deliberate press toward the earth.
 It was a signal they’d drilled a hundred times.
 Stand down.

-The Elder watched, unconvinced.
-"They will return."
+The elder watched, unconvinced.
+“They will return.”

-"Shoulder to shoulder?
-No," he said with a dismissive wave.
+“Shoulder to shoulder?” he said with a dismissive wave.
+“No.”

 “You fight,” Zoe said, “I fight with you.”

-The leader's serious face searched for the trap, the betrayal that experience had taught him always came.
-He looked at his men, then back, scowling.
+The square fell silent except for a goat’s distant bleat and the drone’s whine.
+The leader’s serious face searched for the trap, the betrayal that experience must have taught him always came.
+He looked at his men, then back at Zoe, scowling.

 His hand extended slowly.
 The fingers were thick with calluses, nails cracked from decades of working the unforgiving land.
+She grasped it.
+His grip tested hers, and she gave as good as she got.

 Zoe bent to retrieve her body armor and helmet, brushing off the dust.
-"Hayes, take position on that rooftop," she ordered, pointing to a flat-topped home.
-"Martinez, west corner.
+“Hayes, take position on that rooftop,” she ordered, pointing to a flat-topped home.
+“Martinez, west corner.
 I want eyes on those hills in ten minutes.
-Have the Recon Corpsman take a three-man to the other side of town."
+Have the recon corpsman take a three-man to the other side of town.”

-The Marines moved with purpose.
+The marines moved with purpose.
 They knew the drill.
 Secure the perimeter.
 Establish overwatch.

-PFC Adler approached, sat-phone in hand.
+PFC Adler approached, satphone in hand.
 Dirt streaked his face.
-"Major.
-Sorry to interrupt."
+“Major, sorry to interrupt.”

-"Tell Evans I'll call with a sitrep after we secure the perimeter."
+She waved him off.
+“Tell Evans I’ll call with a sitrep after we secure the perimeter.”

 “What?”

-Her Marines, still within earshot, glanced over, their curiosity piqued.
+Her marines, still within earshot, glanced over, their curiosity piqued.
 Some pretended not to notice, but she caught Davies watching from his position.
 Even in a combat zone, personal calls were sacred.

 She turned away from the men, seeking a measure of solitude.
-The open door of a nearby Humvee offered the best option, its armored bulk offering a semblance of privacy.
+The open door of a nearby Humvee seemed the best option, its armored bulk offering a semblance of privacy.
 She slid into the driver’s seat.

-"Absolutely," she said.
-"Just counting paperclips in the supply closet."
+“Absolutely,” she said.
+“Just counting paper clips in the supply closet.”

 Greg’s laugh crackled.
 “You’re a terrible liar.”